Article written by Elisa

 Take the day to explore Saint-Malo, the city of pirates and corsairs, and a popular destination in Brittany.
 The old walled city stands on a granite islet that is joined to the mainland by an ancient causeway and also by an avenue bridging the inner harbor.

 Saint-Malo developed into a city of merchants and sailors.
 Cod fishing, the conquests of distant lands, and the hessian trade contributed to the city’s development and wealth.
 By the end of the 17th century, Saint-Malo was the first harbor in France and the headquarters of many shipping companies.
-The beautiful private mansions built by the city’s wealthy inhabitants that remain bear witness to this rich past.
+The beautiful private mansions built by the city’s wealthy inhabitants bear witness to this rich past.

 There’s an excellent self-guided tour of the Old City.
 Starting from Place de Chateaubriand, follow the arrows.